CALLING ALL SOUTHERN NEW HAMPSHIRE RESIDENTS!

 Keep scrolling to learn about our full data collection process including nest monitoring.

 We have a federal and state banding permit that allows us to trap birds using a light-weight net.
 Once trapped, we give all of our birds a unique set of bracelets (bands) that will help us identify them in the future.
-This is also your chance to hold a bird!
+This is also your chance to learn how to and to hold a bird!

 AE Nash Holding a male robin we trapped in her yard in 2019 (we named him Pavlov)